Published on May 19th, 2018 | by Crissandra Ayroso0

 Melbourne is Australia’s second most populous city.
 It’s a sprawling cosmopolitan metropolis divided into vibrant neighbourhoods, and punctuated with trendy little eateries, sports clubs, markets, and a celebrated arts scene.
 Not only is there so much to see and do in Melbourne, but it’s also a gateway to Yarra Valley’s world-class vineyards and Victoria’s natural springs.
 It’s the perfect starting point to begin heading north to explore Sydney the Gold Coast, Great Barrier Reef, and the idyllic Whitsunday Islands.

-Whether you’re stopping over, crunched for vacation days, or just on a whirlwind of a journey, we’re here to prove that with a bit of strategic planning and a keen sense of adventure, you could be in for the best three days of your life.
+Whether you’re stopping over, crunched for vacation days, or just on a whirlwind of a journey, we’re here to prove that with a bit of strategic planning and a keen sense of adventure, this trip to Australia means you could be in for the best three days of your life.

 As a wise man once said, “organization is the key to fun.”
 So, let’s get organized.
 Here’s what you need to see and do during your short trip to Melbourne.